7 June 2022

 As a result, for your convenience, we suggest that you use the WP Debugging plugin.

 First, install and activate the WP Debugging plugin.
-For more in detail, see our guide on how to install a plugin in WordPress.
+For more details, see our guide on how to install a plugin in WordPress.

 Upon activation, it will start working immediately.
 The plugin will set the following values to true in your wp-config.php file without your intervention: